Hi! I hope you're having a good day. This is my website, which has some information about me and my life.

 You might want to check out my resume, but here's a quick overview:

 - Freelance developer for The Benson Place Farm: built out an old-school full-stack customized inventory management and order placement system using native JS and Go, hosted locally by reverse proxy.
+Now serving hundreds of customers a month!

 - Research assistant for Mark Hopkins and his thesis student: examined effects of low-resource bilingual vs. multilingual training on parallel and non-overlapping corpora with Meta's NLLB model.
 Developed hypotheses and ran experiments (e.g. language encryption, different source domains) to explain variance in accuracy b/c of lexeme overlap, domain overfitting, and model capacity.